waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
 - **Trust System Feedback:** System feedback (like warnings or tool errors) is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **IMMEDIATE ACTION:** Flaws in tools or data management (notepad, markers) must be addressed immediately, not deferred as goals.
-- **Agent vs. Tool Workflow:** Agents provide strategic advice, but I am responsible for executing that advice using basic button presses.
-I must not invent tools (e.g., `select_battle_option`) to automate actions that are performed via manual input.

 # IV.
-Current Plan: Return to Victory Road 1F
+Current Plan: Victory Road 1F Puzzle
-**Status:** Party is fully healed.
-I am on Route 23.
+**Status:** In a wild battle while navigating the western section of the map.
-**Current Step:** My priority is to return to Victory Road 1F and solve the boulder puzzle to finally reach the Indigo Plateau.
+**Current Step:** My priority is to defeat the wild Pokémon and then follow my pathfinder's route to the steps at (6, 14), which lead to the upper platform and the ladder to 2F.

 # V. Archived Plans & Disproven Hypotheses
 - **Hypothesis (Disproven):** It might be possible to step down from an `elevated_ground` tile to a `ground` tile on Victory Road 1F. **Test:** Attempted to move from (6, 10) [`elevated_ground`] to (6, 9) [`ground`]. **Result:** Movement was blocked. **Conclusion:** The rule that you cannot step down from `elevated_ground` is confirmed to be true for this map.

 # VI.
-Reflection Insights (Turn 113735)
+Untested Assumptions
+- While system feedback has shown *some* defeated trainers on this map are passable, I have been assuming this applies to *all* of them.
+This is an unverified assumption.
+If I get stuck again, I need to test this by trying to path through other defeated trainers.

+# VII.
+Agent & Tool Ideas
 - **New Agent Idea:** Create a `pathfinder_parameter_agent` that takes the output of the `puzzle_strategist_agent` and the current map state to automatically generate the correct parameters (like `ignorable_coords`) for the `gem_pathfinder_v2` tool.
 This would automate the strategic interpretation step.
-- **Untested Assumption:** While system feedback has shown *some* defeated trainers on this map are passable, I have been assuming this applies to *all* of them.
-This is an unverified assumption.
-If I get stuck again, I need to test this by trying to path through other defeated trainers.